In this Guide

-The Thomas is our recommendation for folks who paint solo, and want the absolute best portable air compressor to do it.
-It’s much more expensive than the comparable Rolair, but it’s more smartly-designed and has lots of features that professional painters and finishers can appreciate.
+The Thomas Compressor is our recommendation for folks who paint solo and want the absolute best portable air compressor to do it.
+It’s much more expensive than the comparable Rolair.
+It is, at the same time, more smartly designed and has lots of features that professional painters and finishers can appreciate.
 If you do finish work for your income, you could definitely justify the additional cost for this one.
 We don’t think DIYer’s need to spend this much to run a single gun, though.

 The Powermate is our recommendation for people who want maximum air capacity in a stationary setting.
 It’s not more powerful in CFM terms than the North Star stationary choice, but it’s got a lot more in each tank to help you spray.
 The difference is mainly a matter of personal preference, and even though the North Star is something of an unknown commodity (the company has an exclusive dealer network) we think it’s the better buy.
 If your preference is for a bigger tank, though, this is your tool of choice.

-The North Star gasoline model isn’t something we’d recommend to many buyers.
-However, it’s perfect for that small percentage of pros who work mainly out of a truck, and need a huge air supply to power a team of workers.
+The North Star Gas-Powered isn’t something we’d recommend to many buyers.
+However, it’s perfect for that small percentage of pros who work mainly out of a truck and need a huge air supply to power a team of workers.
 If that’s you, go for it.
 It’s great for painting, and it can do the most challenging grinding or blasting tasks as well.

-Air compressors cost between $100 and $2000 for most models.
-That’s a super wide price range, but you’ll find that the models that can handle paint spraying start around $400.
+Indeed the best air compressors cost between $100 and $2000 for most models.
+That’s a super-wide price range, but you’ll find that the models that can handle paint spraying start around $400.
 The more you pay, the higher a CFM output (air volume) you can expect.
 You’ll also find that portable models are proportionally more expensive than stationary models with the same CFM ratings.

 DIY painters will want to aim for about $400-$750 for their compressor, depending on the format and capacity you choose.
 Professionals might need to spend as much as $2000, depending on how many tools you can see yourself needing to use at once.
 However, all of the models we’ve recommended in this guide are professional-grade, so your main task is to narrow down the format and air capacity you need, rather than assessing build quality.

-Before you shop, you should think about whether you want a portable air compressor or a stationary model.
+Before you shop for the best air compressors, you should think about whether you want a portable air compressor or a stationary model.
 As we’ve mentioned, it’s cheaper to get a big output capacity in a stationary package.
 However, the benefits of being able to move your air compressor around are fairly obvious.